marco-colonna/csc-310-project/phase2.md

 **P3:** P3 is a 25 year old, black female.
 She has some experience with computers for school and work, but is primarily a Mac user.

 **P4:** P4 is a 19 year old, white female.
-She has experience with windows on the desktop for school, but no laptop experience, and therefore is not too familiar with some of the more laptop-oriented options.
+She has experience with Windows on the desktop for school, but no laptop experience, and therefore is not too familiar with some of the more laptop-oriented options.

-**P5:** Description.
+**P5:** P5 is a 21 year old, white, college female.
+She is familiar with Windows, but primarily uses a Mac for school and work.
+She adjusts settings on her computers on an infrequent basis.

-**P6:** Description.
+**P6:** P6 is an 18 year old, white, male.
+He is experienced with Windows computers, but does not have much experience changing advanced settings.

 [**Link to folder of transcripts.**](Transcripts)